 Community Partnerships

-Working with the Skywood facility offers our social workers the chance to experience what group work is all about within a dual diagnosis inpatient facility.
+Working with the substance use treatment facilities offers our social workers the chance to experience what group work is all about within a dual diagnosis inpatient facility.
 The level of compassion and insight clients share during their recovery journey is rewarding.
 Working with this population is a living reminder of how complex trauma gives rise to the need for self-soothing in the form of addiction.

 Many of these individuals come from difficult family situations characterized by loss, abandonment, and all manner of abuse.
 As a society it is crucial for us to destigmatize addiction so that we can treat the underlying need for nurturing and compassion.
 Facilitating groups at Skywood provides a space for individuals to feel seen and heard, a place where their childhood wounds can be met without judgment by others who have gone through similar events.